Andrew Lloyd Webber: Wealth

+Charity

+Lloyd Webber is involved in a number of charitable activities, including the Elton John AIDS Foundation, Nordoff Robbins, Prostate Cancer UK and War Child.
+In 1992, he started the Andrew Lloyd Webber Foundation which supports the arts, culture, and heritage of the UK.

+In 2013, the Andrew Lloyd Webber Programme was launched to aid the Music in Secondary Schools Trust (MiSST), which aims to give every child at participating schools across the UK the opportunity to study a musical instrument as part of the curriculum.
+He told LBC: "What music does in these schools, isn't actually necessarily about trying to make the children musicians.
+But what it does, is it really helps them as people."

+In 2014, Lloyd Webber designed a Cats-themed Paddington Bear statue, which was located in Chinatown, London (one of 50 placed around London), with the statues auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 Politics

-Lloyd Webber was made a Conservative life peer in 1997; however by the end of 2015, he had voted only 33 times.
-Politically, Lloyd Webber has supported the UK's Conservative Party, allowing his song "Take That Look Off Your Face" to be used on a party promotional film seen by an estimated 1 million people before the 2005 general election.
+Lloyd Webber was made a life peer in 1997 as Baron Lloyd-Webber, of Sydmonton, in the county of Hampshire, sitting for the Conservative Party.
+By the end of 2015, he had voted only 33 times in the House of Lords.
+Politically, Lloyd Webber has supported the Conservatives, allowing his song "Take That Look Off Your Face" to be used on a party promotional film seen by an estimated one million people before the 2005 general election.
 In August 2014, Lloyd Webber was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In October 2015, Lloyd Webber was involved in a contentious House of Lords vote over proposed cuts to tax credits, voting with the Government in favour of the plan.
 Lloyd Webber was denounced by his critics because he flew in from abroad on his personal plane to vote, when his voting record was scant.
 In October 2017, Lloyd Webber retired from the House of Lords, stating that his busy schedule was incompatible with the demands of Parliament considering the upcoming crucial Brexit legislation.

 In July 2021, he told Good Morning Britain that he would never vote for the Conservatives again, due to their handling of the COVID-19 pandemic and poor treatment of the arts sector during that time.

 Awards and honours

-Lloyd Webber was appointed Knight Bachelor in the 1992 Birthday Honours for services to the arts.
-In the 1997 New Year Honours he was created a life peer as Baron Lloyd-Webber, of Sydmonton in the County of Hampshire.
-He is properly styled as The Lord Lloyd-Webber; the title is hyphenated, although his surname is not.
+Lloyd Webber was knighted in the Queen's 1992 Birthday Honours for services to the arts.
+He was given a life peerage in the 1997 New Year Honours and created Baron Lloyd-Webber, of Sydmonton in the County of Hampshire, on 18 February 1997.
+He is properly styled "The Lord Lloyd-Webber"; the title is hyphenated, although his surname is not.
 He sat as a Conservative member of the House of Lords until his retirement from the House on 17 October 2017.

+On St George's Day 2024, he was appointed a Knight Companion of the Order of the Garter (KG).